-- (a) the Child has been abandoned or lost; - (b) the Parent of the Child is deceased, and the Child has no other Parent; - (c) the Child is neglected by the Parent; - (d) the Child has been or there is substantial risk that the Child will be physically injured or sexually abused by the Parent of the Child; - (e) the Parent of the Child is unable or unwilling to protect the Child from physical injury or sexual abuse; - (f) the Child has been emotionally injured by the Parent of the Child; - (g) the Parent of the Child is unable or unwilling to protect the Child from emotional injury; - (h) the Parent of the Child has subjected the Child to or is unable or unwilling to protect the Child from cruel and unusual treatment or punishment; or
+- (a) the Child has been abandoned or lost; - (b) the Parent of the Child is deceased, and the Child has no other Parent;

-(i) as a result of any of the above, the Child has been or there is substantial risk that the Child will be physically injuring or sexually abusing other children.
+- (c) the Child is neglected by the Parent; - (d) the Child has been or there is substantial risk that the Child will be physically injured or sexually abused by the Parent of the Child; - (e) the Parent of the Child is unable or unwilling to protect the Child from physical injury or sexual abuse; - (f) the Child has been emotionally injured by the Parent of the Child; - (g) the Parent of the Child is unable or unwilling to protect the Child from emotional injury; - (h) the Parent of the Child has subjected the Child to or is unable or unwilling to protect the Child from cruel and unusual treatment or punishment; or - (i) as a result of any of the above, the Child has been or there is substantial risk that the Child will be physically injuring or sexually abusing other children.

-14.2 Definition of Neglect
+14.3 Definition of Neglect

-For the purposes of subsection 14.1(c), a Child is neglected if:
+For the purposes of subsection 14.2(c), a Child is neglected if:

-- (a) the Parent is unable or unwilling to obtain for the Child, or to permit the Child to receive, essential medical, surgical, or other remedial treatment that is necessary for the health or well-being of the Child; or - (b) is unable or unwilling to provide the Child with adequate care or supervision.
+- (a) the Parent is unable or unwilling to obtain for the Child, or to permit the Child to receive, essential medical, surgical, or other remedial treatment that is necessary for the health or well-being of the Child; - (b) the Parent is unable or unwilling to provide the Child with adequate care or supervision; or - (c) where a Parent having sole Custody of the Child is a non-Member, the Parent is unable or unwilling to comply with part or all of a Cultural Continuity Plan.

-14.3 Definition of Emotional Injury
+14.4 Definition of Emotional Injury